 At Minc Law, we rarely recommend lawsuits against news media defendants.
 But, we also recognize that every situation is different.
 Sometimes a media outlet can be held liable for unlawfully printing a story.

-To find out more about your options, the cost to remove a news article, whether your case warrants a libel suit, or how to improve your chances of getting online news articles removed, contact the experienced online defamation attorneys at Minc Law today.
+To find out more about your options, the cost to remove a news article, whether your case warrants a libel suit, or how to improve your chances of getting news articles removed, contact the experienced online defamation attorneys at Minc Law today.